Azure/azure-quickstart-templates/sas-viya/README.md

 *	baseDN - DN to search for groups under
 Set the default values to work with a standard Microsoft Active Directory system.

-**Note:**   OpenLDAP systems and customized AD setups might require additional configuration that is beyond the scope of this guide.
-For further details about configuring the identities service, see [SAS Viya 3.4 for Linux: Deployment Guide](https://go.documentation.sas.com/?docsetId=dplyml0phy0lax&docsetTarget=titlepage.htm&docsetVersion=3.4&locale=en).

 <a name="AddAVerifyTheConfiguration"></a>
 ### Verify the Configuration